From the journal · Lost in the Astral

 How to begin dream seeding

-Ascension is often mistaken for escape.
+Ascent is often mistaken for escape.
 Floating away from reality.
 Real work is intimacy.
-Dream seeding makes you intimate with what you usually ignore: shadow, unconscious content, and the unspoken.
+Dream seeding puts you in direct contact with what you usually ignore: shadow, unconscious content, and the unspoken.

 In my travels, I have seen this thread everywhere.
 Different cultures, same truth: dreams matter.

 We live in a world that rewards speed, clarity, and control.
 Dreams are slow, symbolic, and unpredictable.
 That is their value.
-They interrupt the illusion of control and invite us into mystery.
+They interrupt the illusion of control and expose what the default frame misses.

 Ancient cultures built temples around dreams.
 Communities shaped mornings around them.
 It is time to listen again.